A New Museum for Princeton

 Designed for Dynamic Teaching and Scholarship

 The Art Museum is a major center for the study of the visual arts and the humanities in the United States, and the new design reaffirms its commitment to the evolving practice of object-based inquiry and the principle that excellence should be available to everyone.
-While the Museum’s expansive collections include over 110,000 works of art from cultures all over the globe, no more than 2 percent of these can be on display at any time in the current facility.
+While the Museum’s expansive collections include nearly 115,000 works of art from cultures all over the globe, no more than 2 percent of these were on display at any time in the former facility.

 In addition to expanded galleries for displaying changing selections from the collections and for mounting temporary exhibitions, visible storage will provide additional opportunities for scholars and students to access the collections freely.